varun646/MARL_MNIST/CODE_OF_CONDUCT.md

-# copier-ProjectScaffolding Open Source Code of Conduct
+# MARL_MNIST Open Source Code of Conduct

 ## Principles
 These principles guide our data, product, and process decisions, architecture, and approach.